-- All directors who serve on the Audit, Compensation, and Nomination and Governance Committees are independent under applicable Nasdaq listing standards and SEC rules; and

-- All members of the Audit and Compensation

-Committees meet the additional independence

-requirement that they do not directly or indirectly receive

-any compensation from us other than their

-compensation as directors.
+- All directors who serve on the Audit, Compensation, and Nomination and Governance Committees are independent under applicable Nasdaq listing standards and SEC rules; and - All members of the Audit and Compensation Committees meet the additional independence requirement that they do not directly or indirectly receive any compensation from Bancorp or Cathay Bank other than their compensation as directors.

 The independent directors meet in executive session without the presence of any members of Bancorp's management on a regularly scheduled basis, but not less than four times a year.
-In 2020, the independent directors met in executive session six times.
+In 2021, the independent directors met in executive session six times.